iPad Folios for the 12.9, 11 and 10.5 of Every Generation

 While our Sleeves have never sold in large numbers, the people who have purchased them love and swear by them.
 We wanted the same for the Folio designs.

-Our design objective was to create the highest quality leather case on the market.
+Our design objective was to create the highest quality genuine leather iPad cases and covers on the market.
 Yes, there were many cases insanely more expensive than our original, but as many customers have told us, they were more expensive but not better.

 One such customer was a producer at the BBC in London.
 He was a self admitted, "case guy" and ordered an Italian made ostrich leather cover costing $650 US dollars.
 Then he ordered the MacCase Folio.
 Once our Folio arrived, he quickly returned the ostrich case and got his $650 back.